Cabin Fantasies Come to Life: Where to Stay in Longyearbyen, Svalbard

 Pin me baby, one more time.

 NB: This post is not sponsored – I paid out of pocket for my trip to Svalbard and enjoyed spending every penny.
-The article however, does contain affiliate links.
+The article however, does contain affiliate links where if you make a purchase, Ireceive a percentage at no extra cost to you.
 Money earned from this keeps this blog running and enables me to eat, which is something I very much enjoy doing.
+Thanks for your support!